 On the blog: Summer Learning

-smARTbeats returns to WTMD on Saturday, November 10 during the weekly children’s program Young At Heart!
-On this month’s segment, host Lisa Mathews talks with Jason Baker, one of…
+smARTbeats returns to WTMD on Saturday, October 19 during the weekly children’s program Young At Heart!
+On this month’s segment, host Lisa Mathews talks with Scott Paynter, or Scotty…